 Every effort should be made to ensure the information within RPS-Inspections (scope, samples, and results) are maintained as close as possible to what is contained in the issued inspection report that is placed on ADAMS.

-Time spent performing activities in support of the ROP are entered into in accordance with guidance provided by OCFO, the Office of Nuclear Reactor Regulation (NRR), and the regions.
+Time spent performing activities in support of the ROP are entered into the agency’s time and labor reporting system in accordance with guidance provided by OCFO, the Office of Nuclear Reactor Regulation (NRR), and the regions.

 06.01 Inspection Planning – Creating Inspection-Related Activities